Ayush8905/Deploying-a-Simple-Web-Application-on-Kubernetes-using-Minikube/README.md

 React Docs

 # ✅ Final Result
-🖼️ Add a screenshot of your deployed application in the browser with Minikube IP and port

 Your React app should now be running locally on Kubernetes using Minikube and ready to deploy globally!